flatlayer/flatlayer/README.md

 # Flatlayer CMS

-Flatlayer CMS is a simple, Git-based content management system built on Laravel.
-It offers powerful features like AI-powered vector search and advanced query capabilities, making it ideal for managing and searching large documentation sets or content repositories.
+Flatlayer CMS is a powerful, Git-based content management system built on Laravel.
+It combines the simplicity of flat-file content storage with advanced features like AI-powered vector search and a flexible query language.
+This makes Flatlayer ideal for managing and searching large documentation sets, content repositories, or any project requiring efficient content organization and retrieval.

 ## Key Features

-- Git-based content synchronization
-- AI-powered vector search using Jina.ai
+- **Git-based Content Synchronization**: Seamlessly sync your content from Git repositories, enabling version control and collaborative editing.
+- **AI-powered Vector Search**: Utilize Jina.ai's advanced embedding and reranking models for intelligent content discovery.
-- Advanced query language for content filtering
+- **Advanced Query Language**: Powerful filtering capabilities for precise content retrieval.
-- Image processing and caching
+- **Image Processing and Caching**: Automatic image optimization and responsive image generation.
-- Webhook support for automatic updates
+- **Webhook Support**: Enable automatic updates triggered by repository changes.
-- Configurable via environment variables
+- **Flexible Configuration**: Easily customizable through environment variables.
+- **Markdown Support**: Native handling of Markdown files with front matter.
+- **Tagging System**: Organize and filter content using a flexible tagging system.

 ## Requirements